Buddhism and LGBTQ: Paṇḍakas

 The paṇḍaka is a complex category that is variously defined in different Buddhist texts.
 In the earliest texts, the word seems to refer to a socially stigmatized class of trans-feminine and/or cross-dressing people, some of whom may have been sex workers.
 Paisarn Likhitpreechakul argue that these people are grouped together with groups who are excluded from ordination as well; those with physical disabilities such as deafness or dwarfism, or those who have committed crimes.
 "The Story of the Prohibition of the Ordination of Pandaka" from the Vinaya claims that the ban is a response to the example of a paṇḍaka monk with a desire to have sex.
 Being refused by other monks, he had sex with animal handlers, who then told the wider community and brought disgrace upon the sangha.
 Since the word paṇḍaka does not appear in either of the early Suttas nor in the early parts of the Vinaya, it has been seen by some as a possible indication that pandaka's inclusion in the Vinaya did not happen in the Buddha's lifetime but was added later.

-In the Lotus Sutra, it said Bodhisattva should not go near Paṇḍaka, as like what monk rules said in Vinaya.
-The Theravadin text Milinda Panha, claims that Paṇḍakas let out secrets through their imperfection.
+The Lotus Sutra reads that a Bodhisattva should not go near a Paṇḍaka, similar to the rules for monks in the Vinaya.
+The Theravadin text Milinda Panha claims that Paṇḍakas betray secrets because of their alleged imperfection.